 Handyside Court, Rowena Close, Alvaston

-The scheme is owned by Housing 21.
-There are 38 one and two bedroom flats, available to rent.
-There is a restaurant, shop, activity and meeting rooms.
+The scheme is owned by Housing and Care 21.
+There are 38 one and two bedroom flats which are available to rent, as well as a restaurant, shop, hairdressers, communal lounge, conservatory, and activity and meeting rooms.
+Handyside Court is set in a secure complex with pretty suntrap gardens.

 Cedar House, Leylands Estate, Darley Abbey.

-Retail Trust own, rent and manage Cedar House which consists of 38 one bedroom flats.
-The Leylands is a beautiful 10 acre estate with landscaped gardens and many facilities on site, such as restaurant, bar, shop, laundry, hairdressing salon with alternative therapies practitioner plus a variety of activity / meeting rooms and a large conference hall.
+Retail Trust owns, rents and manages Cedar House, which consists of 38 one bedroom flats.
+The Leylands is a beautiful 10-acre estate with landscaped gardens and many facilities on site, such as restaurant, bar, shop, laundry, hairdressing salon with alternative therapies practitioner, a variety of activity / meeting rooms and a large conference hall.

 Greenwich Gardens, Hanwell Way, Mackworth

 The scheme is owned by Sanctuary Housing.
 There are 98 one and two bedroom flats.
-Twenty of the flats are for sale on a shared ownership basis which means they are available to part-rent and part-buy.
-There is a restaurant, shop, cinema room, library, activity and meetings rooms and a coffee lounge.
+20 of the flats are for sale on a shared ownership basis which means they are available to part-rent and part-buy.
+There is a restaurant, shop, cinema room, library, activity and meetings rooms, and a coffee lounge.

-This scheme has been developed by Housing 21.
+This scheme has been developed by Housing and Care 21.
 There are 70 two bedroom flats including on site communal facilities.
 All 70 flats are affordable rented.
 Sunnyfield Sales and Information Brochure.

 Parklands View, Bath Street, City Centre

-The scheme is owned by Derby City Council and managed on it’s behalf by Derby Homes.
-There are 82 two bedroomed apartments and twenty of the apartments are for sale on a shared ownership basis, which means they are available to part-rent and part-buy.
+The scheme is owned by Derby City Council and managed on its behalf by Derby Homes.
+There are 82 two bedroom apartments and 20 of the apartments are for sale on a shared ownership basis, which means they are available to part-rent and part-buy.
 The building is located next to the River Derwent and in close proximity to Darley Park, with many facilities on site such as a restaurant, shop, laundry, communal areas and landscaped garden.
 The building has been designed to be dementia friendly.

 To find out more about extra care housing in Derby, please contact: